Prutswonder/go-appsettings/README.md

 }
 ```

 Note that this example will fail if the environment variable `GOOGLE_APPLICATION_CREDENTIALS` is missing.
-You can resolve this by either removing the `Google` struct in case you're not using it, or by removing the validation check code.
+This can be resolved by either removing the `Google` struct from `AppSettings` in case you're not using it, or by removing the validation code in the `Validate()` method.